kalabox/kalabox/docs/users/config.md

 #### The Downside

-While this produces `nfs` speed file change propogation along with "native" page loads, the speed of propogation does slow with the amount of files you are scanning. **We are planning to add various config options to sharing so that you can target the paths the make the most sense for file sharing.** For example, on a Drupal site you could share your "sites/all" directory, instead of the entire Drupal codebase.
+While this produces `nfs` speed file change propogation along with "native" page loads, the speed of propagation does slow as you increase the amount of files you are scanning.
+Luckily, we've provided a few ways for you to optimize your sync.
 #### The Roadmap Forward

 We **really, really hope** that the above is a stop-gap solution.
 Docker is currently working on "native" filesharing for both OSX and Windows.
 Once those are complete and perform better than what we have we will switch our sharing over to use them.
 You can track the progress of that issue over here: